aiMonster/Garmin-Meditate/README.md

 # Version History

+1.0.4 - Add support of new devices
 1.0.3 - Add support of Forerunner 965
 1.0.2 - Add a space background with a single color
 1.0.1 - Temporarily removed background image due to memory issues
 **1.0.0 - Initial public version**